 The Description Key from the Described and Captioned Media Program provides guidance for writing audio descriptions, including what to describe and how to describe on-screen information:

 Further resources are available in the Accessibility Center Faculty Resources.

-The following links will open in a new browser tab or window.
+Hold your control key (command for Mac) to open the following links in a new browser tab or window.